 So, what’s copy?
-It’s anything that you or your team write to convert, educate or sell.
+It’s anything that you or your team write to convert, educate, or sell.
 This includes your title, your registration button, and even this article is considered “copy.”
-Here are the steps to ensure it’s effective and inspires action from your audience.
+Here are the steps to ensure your copy is effective and inspires action from your audience.

 There are three steps to convert your audience from a cold lead to a red-hot, credit-card yielding buyer.

 Generate more leads by creating awareness of your brand.
-Often, broad free education within your niche umbrella.
+This often includes broad free education within your niche umbrella.

 Nurture your leads by speaking directly to your niche.
-Often this free education is targeted towards your niche and most engaged audience members.
+This free education is targeted towards your niche and most engaged audience members.

 Sell to your leads.
 Finally, the moment you’ve been waiting for, you’re ready to sell to your audience.

 If you’re starting with a small audience, commit yourself to the long game.
-The marketing rule of 7 says that your audience needs exposure to a message SEVEN times before they’ll buy.
-But now we are in the tech-boom age, the number is likely higher than that.
+The marketing rule of seven says that your audience needs exposure to a message SEVEN times before they’ll buy.
+But now that we are in the tech-boom age, the number is likely higher than that.

 Set balanced intentions to attract, educate your audience, claim authority within your niche, and then sell.
 This will slowly increase your registration rate and sales over time.